rajatkb/Conference-Notify/CONTRIBUTING.md

             git commit -a -m "commit_message"
             git push origin <your_branch_name>

-        Once committed the changes and pushed, create a pull request with that branch.
+        Once committed the changes are pushed, create a pull request with that branch.
         Please make sure to add #issue_number in the description of the PR.
         Also make sure to provide the list of features added through the PR.